alexaibio/teaching_content/Transformers/attention.md

 - initial embeddings for each word in this sentence
 - calculated similarity matrix for all words in the sentence (normalized and softmaxed)

-What we are going to do next is to adjust our initial embedding such that they reflect somehow the fact that all those words are in the same phrase.
+Now we are going to adjust our initial embedding such that they reflect somehow the fact that all those words are in the same phrase.

+Let say we wont to adjust how much Fruits in Apple.

+Originally it was 5, but now we add to it how "fruit" other words in this sentence weighted by their similarity with apple:

+For fruit feature:    dot([1 0 0 0 0], [5 0 0 2 0]) = 5

-So that, we multiply our pairwise similarity matrix on our initial embeddings matrix (now we call it V - values - but again it is essentially the same input embedding table).
+We can do it for the entire matrix, we multiply our pairwise similarity matrix on our initial embeddings matrix (now we call it V - values - but again it is essentially the same input embedding table).

 As a result we have and adjusted embedding table and can use them futher in our transformer architecture.